 There’s a new sheriff in town, and it ain’t Reggie Hammond.
 Stubble & Co. pushed, shoved, and shaved their way through a crowded field of backpack makers to find themselves on the shoulders of modern travellers and gearheads alike.

 The company’s main claim to fame is its robust outer layers that bring real waterproofing down to a more affordable price point.
-The Tekwax canvas and recycled PET fabrics feel different than other bags, and they’ll help you keep your gear dry and safe for years to come.
+The Tekwax canvas and recycled PET fabrics feel different from many competing bags, and they help keep your gear dry and protected through years of travel.

 Tekwax is found on Stubble & Co’s backpack models, providing water and dust resistance that gets ‘er done.
 But to these guys, that’ll do will never do.

 Some models take things a step further with the power of PET.
 This sustainably sourced fabric makes the company’s most robust backpacks virtually waterproof.
-It’s the final push for their pledge to provide the best backpacks for pretty much any adventure you can throw at them.
+It’s the final push in their mission to build bags that can handle pretty much any adventure you throw at them.

 Each one of these backpacks can handle the city and stop just shy of being full-on hiking packs.
-Each model has a cushy back support system with their mountain logo subtly adorned against the mesh, but the bag is not quite designed for the backcountry.
+Every model comes with a comfortable back support system, complete with the company’s mountain logo subtly worked into the mesh, but they’re not really designed for serious backcountry use.

-The final touch of these hardy traveller packs is the muted exterior.
-The company makes many bags that mean business even when travelling for pleasure.
+The final touch of these hardy traveller packs is the understated styling.
+Stubble & Co make bags that look professional enough for work while still being perfectly suited to life on the road.
 Let’s take a closer look at the line-up.

 The Broke Backpacker is supported by you.
 Clicking through our links may earn us a small affiliate commission, and that's what allows us to keep producing free content 🙂 Learn more.